 Performance Metrics: The number of referrals based on the Ages and Stages Questionnaire (ASQ screener).
 Track monthly site enrollment.

-Performance Metrics: An increase in enrollment for three and four year old students and Hispanic students.
+Performance Metrics: An increase in enrollment for Birth to three- year -old students.